Symmetric Matrices: Theory and Applications: Analytic applications

 \section{Analytic applications}

 The following subsections represent a short list of analytic applications of symmetric matrices.
-The first item is well-known.
-The other three items are probably less known and are useful in numerical analysis.
+The first item is very well-known.
+The other three items are also well known and useful in numerical analysis.
 Some facts of subsection \ref{subsec_analysis} are used.
 As already declared there vectors are written in column form.